 From Ichinohe to Shichinohe, the towns are lined up in numerical order from south to north along the Oshu Kaido road, but the town of Hachinohe, next to Shichinohe, is a port city on the Pacific coast, heading southeast from there

-Kunohe is located further south than Hachinohe, across Mt.
-Orikasa from Ichinohe and Ninohe, and there are several theories about this, including that "the area north of Shichinohe was not suitable for raising horses," that "a fence to protect against Emishi was also needed on the east side, so Hachinohe and Kunohe were added."
+Furthermore, Kunohe is located further south from Hachinohe, east of Ichinohe and Ninohe, beyond Mount Orikasa.
+There are several theories as to why this is the case,"the area north of Shichinohe was unsuitable for raising horses,"including the idea that"a fence to defend against the Emishi (indigenous people of northern Japan) was needed on the east side as well, and Hachinohe and Kunohe were addedas a result.

 There is no definitive theory as to why it came to be called "~to," but among the various theories, the one introduced below is considered the most likely